Billy Squier: Later career (1994–present)

 In May 2010, Squier was part of the Boston Legends Tribute to James Cotton including Magic Dick (J. Geils Band), the James Montgomery Band, Jon Butcher, Sib Hashian (Boston), Michael Carabello (Santana), the Uptown Horns, and James Cotton.
 Squier accepted Cotton's invitation in June to join him at the "James Cotton's Blues Summit" at Lincoln Center in New York City, along with Pinetop Perkins, Hubert Sumlin (Howlin' Wolf's band), Taj Mahal, and many more.
 In November, Squier appeared at the Iridium in New York and played a double set that night, "Blues Deluxe," that showcased songs from his blues upbringing and new versions of several of his hits.

 Shout!
 Factory released Don't Say No: 30th Anniversary Edition on July 27, 2010, marking the first time that this album had been remastered in over 20 years.
 It was released in collaboration with Squier, who provided two live bonus cuts from his personal collection.
-Also in that same year, all his albums except Tell the Truth and Happy Blue, became available on digital and streaming.
+That same year, all his albums except Tell the Truth and Happy Blue, became available on digital and streaming.
 Later on, Tell the Truth joined in 2014 and Happy Blue in 2020.

-In October 2011, Squier performed at the third annual "Right to Rock" Celebration at the Edison Ballroom in New York (including Steven van Zandt and Lady Gaga) in support of the Little Kids Rock charity and performed "Lonely Is The Night" with a group of Jersey City students.
+In October 2011, Squier performed at the third annual "Right to Rock" Celebration at the Edison Ballroom in New York (including Steven van Zandt and Lady Gaga) in support of the Little Kids Rock charity and performed "Lonely Is the Night" with a group of Jersey City students.

 In May 2012, Squier joined the Li'l Band O' Gold for several shows at the New Orleans Jazzfest.
 During Memorial Day weekend, Squier made a surprise appearance at the John Varvatos store in Easthampton, New York, in support of his friend, rock photographer Rob Shanahan and his new book, Volume One.
 In June, Squier performed at the "Industrial Hedgefund Awards Dinner" in New York, in another fundraising effort for 'Little Kids Rock.'
 In September, Squier appeared as a guest during the set of the James Montgomery Band at the Westport Blues Festival.
 In December, Squier headlined a fund-raising concert for "The American Revolution," a documentary on the rock FM station WBCN at the House of Blues in Boston.

 In the summer of 2013, Squier performed his 'Electric Man' show at the Patchogue Music Festival on Long Island.
 In November, he played the Voodoo Festival in New Orleans.
 The Stooges, a local brass band (not to be confused with Iggy Pop's band), joined Squier on "The Stroke."
-At the same time, Eminem released 'Berzerk' which makes use of various samples from "The Stroke."
-Later, on his 2014 effort, "Shady XV," he sampled "My Kinda Lover."
+At the same time, Eminem released 'Berzerk', which makes use of various samples from "The Stroke."
+On his 2014 effort "Shady XV", Eminem sampled "My Kinda Lover."

 In September 2014, Squier took his 'Electric Man' show to the 9th Jack Show in Anaheim, California.

-New music (2023-present)

 On February 14, 2023, a clip of a new track titled "Molly" was uploaded, with March 8 noted in the video.
+The song was ultimately released as "Harder on a Woman".